 Licorice may also be a beneficial root for women because it shows some promise for the relief of menopause symptoms.
 One small study in menopausal women found that taking licorice root resulted in a significant improvement of hot flashes, reducing their severity and frequency.

 Before you start using licorice root to fight candida and alleviate hot flashes, there are a few things to note: According to one news release, “The U.S. Food and Drug Administration recommends that licorice not be eaten in large amounts during one sitting, and warns that excessive consumption can lead to irregular heart rhythm and muscle fatigue.”
 In addition, it may interact with medications by affecting drug metabolism in your liver, but taking small amounts of licorice is generally considered safe.
 As always, you should consult a doctor before beginning any new supplement regimen.

 Licorice root itself contains a compound called Glycyrrhetic acid, which could potentially raise cortisol (the stress hormone) when taken for long periods.
 The safer form of licorice is deglycyrrhizinated licorice, or DGL, which is usually recommended to people when long-term use is needed.
-For a DGL supplement we love, try this one from NOW Foods ($9.71, Amazon).
+For a DGL supplement we love, try this one from Swanson (Buy on Amazon, $8.32).

 First For Women aims to feature only the best products and services.
 We update when possible, but deals expire and prices can change.
 If you buy something via one of our links, we may earn a commission.
 Questions?
 Reach us at email@example.com